 - The whole essence of the strategy is that the product itself can help with sales and marketing.
 The quality of the product can lead to a referral and repeat business.

-- It can also lead to positive reviews and blog posts that help with SEO, increasing traffic and ultimately leading to more sales
+- It can also lead to positive reviews and blog posts that help with SEO for e-commerce websites, increasing traffic and ultimately leading to more sales

 - Product-led growth provides a scalable business model.
 The business can grow without damaging existing operations or requiring new employees, equipment, or other resources.
 This way, the process will increase the ability of a business or technology platform to handle increased demand and maintain performance.